pachyderm/pachyderm/doc/getting_started/beginner_tutorial.rst

 We'll use the ``put-file`` command along with the ``-f`` flag. ``-f`` can take either a local file, a URL, or a object storage bucket which it'll automatically scrape.
 In our case, we'll simply pass the URL.

-Unlike Git though, commits in Pachyderm must be explicitly started and finished as they can contain huge amounts of data and we don't want that much "dirty" data hanging around in an unpersisted state. `Put-file` automatically starts and finishes a commit for you so you can add files more easily.
-In a situation where you want to add many files over a period of time, you can do `start-commit` and `finish-commit` yourself.
+Unlike Git, commits in Pachyderm must be explicitly started and finished as they can contain huge amounts of data and we don't want that much "dirty" data hanging around in an unpersisted state. `Put-file` automatically starts and finishes a commit for you so you can add files more easily.
+If you want to add many files over a period of time, you can do `start-commit` and `finish-commit` yourself.

-We also specify the repo name "images", the branch name "master", and what we want to name the file, "liberty.png".
+We also specify the repo name "images", the branch name "master", and the file name: "liberty.png".

 .. code-block:: shell